asobti/kube-monkey/README.md

 2. Check if the k8 app has updated kill-mode and kill-value
 3. Depending on kill-mode and kill-value, execute pods

+## Docker Images

+Docker images for kube-monkey can be found at [DockerHub](https://hub.docker.com/r/ayushsobti/kube-monkey/tags/)

 ## Building

 Clone the repository and build the container.